dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-04-12-5-simple-automated-release-pipeline.md

 ![](/images/Setup-VSTS-Release-12.png)

-- Return to your release pipeline and select the new service endpoint and App Service
+- Return to your release pipeline and select the new service endpoint and App Service.

 ![](/images/Setup-VSTS-Release-13.png)